KelvinNewtype/Random-Surrealism/README.md

 I need to center the button
-Add some realism to art
+Add some realism to art generation
 # 🎨 Random Surrealism

 Random Surrealism is a art generator that transforms your screen into a dynamic playground of random shapes, vibrant colors, and surreal phrases.
 Built with just HTML, CSS, and JavaScript, this project embraces randomness and creativity to produce quirky, ever-changing visuals.